rubyguides

 No parameters.
 Parses the leading hexadecimal digit sequence from str and returns it as an Integer.

-String#hex scans the string from left to right for a sequence of hexadecimal characters (0–9, a–f, A–F).
+String#hex scans the string one character at a time for a sequence of hexadecimal characters (0–9, a–f, A–F).
 It accepts an optional sign (+ or -) at the start and an optional 0x prefix (case-insensitive).
-Parsing stops at the first non-hex character.
-The rest of the string is ignored.
+Parsing stops at the first non-hex character it encounters.
+Everything after that first non-hex character is ignored.

 Return Values